SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Originally, a second phrase was included about improving `survival` , however the relevant results are minimal; the majority discussing `survival` are not about road traffic safety (instead about e.g. biomedical, or  wildlife). `safety` seems to be a much more relevant term.

+When combined with `safety`, `vehicle$` does not seem to have the same issue as in phrase 1.

 The `NOT` expression is included because `car` results in biomedical results when combined with safety ("CAR T cells"), and `traffic` results in some additions from air traffic safety.

 ``` Ceylon =